bashhack/sesh/docs/SECURITY_MODEL.md

 - Potential impact
 - Suggested fixes (if any)

-We aim to respond within 48 hours and fix critical issues within 7 days.
+I'll aim to respond within 72 hours and aim to fix critical issues within 7 days.

 ## Conclusion